People love good customer service, but really hate to get bad customer service.

 Customer service is important for any business, but it’s especially important for freelancers.
 What many businesses don’t realize is that most customers vote on the quality of your service with their dollars.
 Many of them won’t tell you that they’re unhappy.
 They’ll just stop doing business with you.

-In this post, I’ll list the six customer service principles that every web designers should know.
-At the end, you’re encouraged to share your own customer service tips.
+In this post, I’ll list the six customer service principles that every web designer should know.

 Principle #1.
 Listen Carefully